RaySuhyunLee/snucse_os/README.md

 //Soo Hyun should explain why we put in all locks rather than just acquired locks

 Introduce 2 stuctures 'task_info' and 'bound' that contains the information of requested locks
-1. 'task_info' maintains the PID of the process and a list of bounds(range and degree) of locks from the process
+1. `task_info` maintains the PID of the process and a list of bounds(range and degree) of locks from the process
-2. 'bound' maintains the degree and range of a lock
+2. `bound` maintains the degree and range of a lock

 ## System Calls (High Level Design)
 We introduced 5 new System calls 'set_rotation' 'rotlock_read' 'rotlock_write' 'rotunlock_read' 'rotunlock_write'